pleclech/shadowfs/README.md

 ### Cache Structure

-The filesystem stores cached files in `~/.shadowfs/<mount-id>/` by default, or in the custom cache directory if specified via `-cache-dir` flag or `SHADOWFS_CACHE_DIR` environment variable:
+The filesystem stores cached files in `~/.shadowfs/<mount-id>/` by default, or in the custom cache directory if specified via `--cache-dir` flag or `SHADOWFS_CACHE_DIR` environment variable:

 ```
 <cache-base-dir>/<sha256-hash>/